SoftwareAG/c8y-docs/content/welcome-users/first-steps.md

 The Raspberry Pi is a relatively simple and cheap yet powerful device.
 This makes it ideal for testing and trying out as well as some production use cases.

-For an overview of the installation and configuration of thin-edge.io with Raspberry Pi go to [Device integration > Integration tutorials > thing-edge.io on a Raspberry Pi](/device-integration/integration-tutorials/#prerequisites).
+For an overview of the installation and configuration of thin-edge.io with Raspberry Pi go to [thing-edge.io on a Raspberry Pi](/device-integration/integration-tutorials/#prerequisites).

 #### Grouping devices
 Devices can be grouped according to a particular use case.
 A device can be located in multiple groups and groups themselves can again be part of multiple groups.